 In March 2020, the World Health Organization categorized COVID-19 as a pandemic.
-During 2020, the COVID-19 pandemic led to governments around the world implementing increasingly stringent measures to help control the spread of the virus, including quarantines, "shelter-in-place" and "stay-at-home" orders, travel restrictions, business curtailments, particularly retail operations and non-essential businesses, school closures, and other measures.
+COVID-19 continues to have a global impact despite the ramp up of vaccine programs over the last quarter.
+The COVID-19 pandemic led to governments around the world implementing increasingly stringent measures to help control the spread of the virus, including quarantines, "shelter-in-place" and "stay-at-home" orders, travel restrictions, business curtailments, particularly retail operations and non-essential businesses, school closures, and other measures.
 In addition, governments and central banks in several parts of the world enacted fiscal and monetary stimulus measures to counteract the impacts of COVID-19.
-The emergence of COVID-19 and new variants of the virus around the world continue to present significant risks to our business.
-The economic and health conditions in the United States and across most of the globe have continued to change since the beginning of the pandemic and the ultimate impact of COVID-19 on our business is dependent on future developments, including the duration of the pandemic, the emergence of variants of the virus and the related length of its impact on the global economy, which are highly uncertain and cannot be accurately predicted at this time.
-The public health situation, global response measures and corresponding impacts on various markets remain fluid and uncertain.
+The ultimate impact of COVID-19 on our business is dependent on future developments, including the duration of the pandemic and the related length of its impact on the global economy, which are highly uncertain and cannot be accurately predicted at this time.
+The public health situation, global response measures and corresponding impacts of various markets remain fluid and uncertain.
 We continue to closely monitor the impact of the COVID-19 pandemic on all aspects of our business, including how it is impacting our customers, employees, supply chains, and distribution networks.
 The health of our team and various stakeholders is our highest priority, and we have taken multiple steps to provide support and a safe work environment.